 Two-house doctrine does NOTHING to build trust in Yah.
 It only divides, just as our Jewish people divide the Body at times.
 “Is Mashi’akh divided?”
 No!

-The Israel of Elohim [Gal 6:16] , those CHOSEN BY PROMISE THROUGH TRUST, is comprised of any JEW who TRUSTS IN the risen Yeshua as the son of Elohim, AND, any Goy [gentile, non-descendant of Avraham] who has joined himself to Yeshua, the King of the Jews, in like manner.
+The Israel of Elohim [Gal 6:16] , those CHOSEN BY PROMISE THROUGH TRUST, is comprised of any JEW who TRUSTS IN the risen Yeshua as the son of Elohim, A JEW, AND, any Goy [gentile, non-descendant of Avraham] who has joined himself to Yeshua, the King of the Jews, in like manner.
 [Rom 2:29, 11:17-21, Gal 3:9, 6:16]